ocaml/ocaml.org/data/tutorials/language/0lg_01_basic_datatypes.md

 - : char array = [|'v'; 'x'; 'A'; 'z'|]
 ```

 The left-arrow `<-` is the array update operator.
 Above, it means the cell at index 2 is set to value `'A'`.
 It is the same as writing `Array.set letter 2 'A'`.
-Array update is a side effect, the unit value is returned.
+Array update is a side effect, and the unit value is returned.

 Operations on arrays are provided by the [`Array`](/api/Array.html) module.
 There is a dedicated tutorial on [Arrays](/docs/arrays).